Nicholas Martyn: Biography

-Martyn died at Netherex at the age of 59.
+Martyn died at Nether Exe at the age of 59.
 It is said that before he died, as he lay sick at his house, one of the bells of the church began to toll of its own accord and continued for about a quarter of an hour until the time of his death.
 A monument was erected in Kenton church.

 Martyn married Elizabeth Symes, of Pounsford, Somerset.
 His daughter, who married a wollen draper of Watling Street in the city, provided sanctuary for the five members that King Charles tried to arrest in the House of Commons.